Gerard Bérchet: Nylon

-Wallace Carothers' group at the DuPont Experimental Station had been utilizing condensation polymerizations to make polyesters.
-But, the fibers made under this process would melt at low temperatures and were soluble in common solvents and were therefore not suitable as commercial products.
-Carothers' group instead turned their attention to using diacidic and dibasic molecules in order to create polyamide fibers.
+Carothers' group at the DuPont Experimental Station had been using condensation polymerizations to make polyester, but the fibers melted at low temperatures and were soluble in common solvents and were therefore not suitable as commercial products.
+Carothers' group turned their attention to using diacidic and dibasic molecules to create polyamide fibers.

-After several repeated failures the group decided to complete a systematic study of potential polyamides through combining diamines with a similar series of diacids.
-81 potential candidates for polyamides were identified and Berchet was assigned in 1935 to the polyamide project to work on them.
-Berchet constructed and purified many of the diamines himself so that they could be polymerized.
-In his research Berchet decided to study more than linear diamines and diacids and made examples of several other types of polyamide polymers.
+After several failures, the group completed a systematic study of potential polyamides by combining diamines with a similar series of diacids.
+81 potential candidates for polyamides were identified, and in 1935 Berchet was assigned to the polyamide project to work on them.
+He constructed and purified many of the diamines so they could be polymerized.
+In his research Berchet made examples of several other types of polyamide polymers.

 On February 28, 1935, Berchet prepared nylon 6-6, a condensation copolymer constructed from equal parts adipic acid and hexamethylenediamine.

 Berchet's laboratory notes from his creation of nylon 6-6 are as follows:

 The half-ounce of pearly, lustrous mass obtained became DuPont's nylon.
 The fibers formed were elastic and strong after cold drawing and were both unaffected by water or most solvents and had a higher melting point than previous fibers.

 The fibers were initially called Fiber 6-6, but were eventually named Nylon 6-6.

 Personal life

-Gérard Berchet met his wife, Ruth, during his time at Colorado University.
-After Berchet completed his Ph.D. in 1929, he and Ruth moved to Wilmington, Delaware to work for Carothers at the DuPont Experimental Station.
-Berchet had two children, Dennis and Anne.
-Berchet was a voracious reader and lover of music.
-He was described as a handsome man with rich, curly hair.
+Berchet met his wife, Ruth, during his time at the University of Colorado.
+After he completed his Ph.D. in 1929, they moved to Wilmington, Delaware, to work for Carothers at the DuPont Experimental Station.
+Berchet had two children.
 In Wilmington Berchet joined a small acting troupe called the Brandywinders in 1932 and played in 47 of their productions over 50 years.
-Berchet had a passionate love for his adopted homeland of America.
-In an interview he stated America as "a country where the majority of men and women were obliging, kind-hearted, open-handed, generous to a fault, and didn't even seem to know it."
-Later in his career he would become an outspoken francophile, declaring virtually everything in his native France better.
+In an interview he stated America was "a country where the majority of men and women were obliging, kind-hearted, open-handed, generous to a fault, and didn't even seem to know it".
+Later in his career he became an outspoken francophile, declaring virtually everything in his native France better.